dtube/docs/README.md

   <div class="four wide column">
     <img src="https://raw.githubusercontent.com/dtube/docs/master/imgs/censorshipresistant.png" alt="Dtubelogoi" style="width:50%">
     <br />

 <h3>Resistant to censorship</h3>
     <p>We're strong advocates of Free Speech and digital freedom: everyone should be able to share and reach information easily.
-In DTube even we can't tamper with your content or suspend your account.
-Decentralized features of DTube make your uploads completely tamper and censorship resistant.
-Your account is an asset which you truely own. </p>
+In DTube <em>even we can't tamper with your content or suspend your account</em>.
+Decentralized features of this platform make your uploads completely tamper and censorship resistant. <em>Your account is an asset which you truely own.</em></p>
   </div>

   <div class="four wide column">
     <img src="https://raw.githubusercontent.com/dtube/docs/master/imgs/cryptoincentive.png" alt="cryptorewards" style="width:50%">
     <br />

     <h3>Crypto rewards</h3>
-    <p>DTube is a blockchain based social media platform.
-You generate crypto rewards by engaging with others, especially by curating and creating content.</p>
+    <p>DTube is a blockchain based social media platform. <em>You generate crypto rewards by engaging with others</em>, especially by curating and creating content.</p>
   </div>

   <div class="four wide column">
     <img src="https://raw.githubusercontent.com/dtube/docs/master/imgs/fairplatform.png" style="width:50%">
     <br />

     <h3>A fair platform with no hidden algorithms</h3>
-    <p>On DTube, there are no "secret forces" controlling the visibility and/or monetization of certain videos over others.
-The content [ranking](wiki/video-rankings) is decided by the community.
+    <p>On DTube, there are no "secret forces" controlling the visibility and/or monetization of certain videos over others. **The content [ranking](wiki/video-rankings) is decided by the community**.
 Also: all of DTube's data is public, so it can be analyzed by anyone.</p>
   </div>

   <div class="four wide column">
     <img src="https://raw.githubusercontent.com/dtube/docs/master/imgs/noads.png" alt="noads" style="width:50%">
     <br />

     <h3>No intrusive ads</h3>
-    <p>To deliver the best user experience D.Tube does not put ads into user videos.
+    <p>To deliver the best user experience **DTube does not put ads into user videos**.
 Creators remain free to advertise any product or service they would like, directly inside their own videos (at the risk of losing subscribers, perhaps).</p>
   </div>
 </div>